upleveled/system-setup/windows.md

     <img src="windows-7-docker-desktop-error.avif"><br><br>

-    If this appears for you, follow the next steps to enable virtualization on your machine (if you don't receive the error, continue with the step further below to test Docker):
+    If this appears for you, follow the next steps to enable virtualization on your machine (if you don't receive the error, you can skip to the Docker testing step):

     Check if your machine supports virtualization by running the following command on PowerShell as an administrator: